Vladan Đokić: Serbian anti-corruption protests

-During 2024–2025 Serbian anti-corruption protests Đokić stated that students have the absolute support of the university and the entire academic community.
+During 2024–2026 Serbian anti-corruption protests Đokić stated that students have the absolute support of the university and the entire academic community.
 Due to his support for the student-led protests and his refusal to suppress them, government officials and pro-government tabloid tried to portray Đokić as the mastermind behind the protests, alleging he was using them to build his political career from protest.
-After Darko Glišić stated that Đokić "must be arrested," the next threat came from the President of the National Assembly, Ana Brnabić, who declared that the rector would have to be held accountable.
+After minister Darko Glišić stated that Đokić "must be arrested," the next threat came from the President of the National Assembly, Ana Brnabić, who declared that the rector would have to be held accountable.
 She accused him of violating the Constitution and laws for four months, insisting that such actions cannot go unpunished.

 On 17 April 2025 Đokić was called for an informational interview by the police as part of a preliminary investigation concerning alleged abuse of office.
 The Network for Academic Solidarity and Engagement called on members of the academic community to show their support for Đokić by gathering in front of the Directorate of Criminal Police.
 On 18 April 2025, Marta Kos, the European Commissioner for Enlargement, expressed concern over the charges being sought against Đokić, stating: "I am concerned that criminal charges are being sought against the Rector of Belgrade University".

+On 20 April 2026 Đokić met with Marta Kos in order to discuss ongoing autonomy of the University of Belgrade, election process in Serbia and Serbia's accession to EU.